yshmarov/yshmarov.github.io/_posts/2023-03-16-whats-new-in-rails.md

 thumbnail: /assets/thumbnails/rails-logo.png
 ---

 I started working with Ruby on Rails around 2015, when Rails 4 was the lastest version.
-Here I want to share some of the main highlights that I have noticed over the years of Rails evolution.
+Here I want to share some of the main highlights that have most affected the way I write code over the years of Rails evolution.

 ### Rails 4